 Each of the five major credit card members of the PCI SSC have their own data security standards.
 To achieve PCI DSS compliance, organizations must also complete a CDE (cardholder data environment) audit.

 A cardholder data environment is the segment of a business that handles cardholder data.
-By auditing their CDE, businesses can demonstrate their PCI security standard, as well as their adherence to the 12 compliance requirements.
+By auditing their CDEs, companies can demonstrate their PCI security standard and adherence to the 12 compliance requirements.

 CDE auditing can be done via: